amosproj/amos2022ss02-audit-chain/Blockchain/Documentation.md

 A blockchain is a distributed database shared among computer network nodes.
 A blockchain, like a database, saves information electronically in digital format.
 Blockchains are best recognized for preserving a secure and decentralized record of transactions in cryptocurrency systems like Bitcoin.
 A blockchain's novelty is that it ensures the authenticity and security of a data record while also generating confidence without the requirement for a trusted third party.

+The way data is structured differs significantly between a traditional database and a blockchain.
+A blockchain is a digital ledger that stores data in groupings called blocks.
+When a block is full, it is closed and linked to the preceding block, producing a data chain known as the blockchain.
+All additional information added after that newly added block is compiled into a newly formed block, which is subsequently added to the chain once it is complete.

 The Blockchain can also be seen as a vertical stack, where the top of the stack is the most recent block and the bottom is the genesis block.

 A blockchain makes also use of other components: